 The power supply is operating as a source if the current direction and voltage polarity are the same (i.e., the situation that would exist when supplying a resistive load).
-If the voltage polarity and current direction are opposite, the supply is operating as a sink and energy is being absorbed or returned to the "ac-line".
+If the voltage polarity and current direction are opposite, the supply is operating as a sink.